phpvms/docs/docs/config/email.md

 * [Postmark](https://postmarkapp.com) - Tell their support you were referred for a free month
 * [Amazon SES](https://aws.amazon.com/ses/) - Super cheap, free if you're using EC2

+> [!IMPORTANT]
+> Do not forget cleaning application cache after editing `.env` variables.
+Otherwise settings you defined/altered will not be loaded.

 ---

 ### SMTP Configuration